ItsVermaAbhi/feedStack/README.md

 **Problem:** "Internal Server Error" in production
 - Check Vercel Function Logs for detailed errors
 - Verify DATABASE_URL is production cluster (not localhost)
+- Check GOOGLE_GENERATIVE_AI_API_KEY is set in Vercel environment variables
-- Check OpenAI API key is valid for production use
+- Ensure the API key is valid for production use

 ## 🏆 Take It Further - Challenge Time!